 #2 – Why do businesses hire VA’s?

 There are many reasons to open your doors to a virtual assistant within your business.
-Perhaps you want to free up your time during your work day, or you just need someone with a specific set of experience and expertise to be by your side.
+Perhaps you want to free up your time during your work day, or you just need someone with specific experience and expertise to be by your side.

 However, most businesses hire virtual assistants because the VA can drive business growth exponentially.